bajabob/CSCE-315-Project-3/README.md

 ### CircuitTree
 The CircuitTree class is used to create Circuits that produce the desired outputs.
 Every Node of the tree has three branches which represent the different Logic Gates that can be added to a Circuit.
 The Fitness of a Circuit can be determined at every Node of the Tree so the program can decide whether or not it likes that path that it's on.
 Instead of testing every single combinations of inputs at every node, this implementation saves time by using Circuit's ShuffleInputs function to randomly shuffle the inputs of every Node.
 This finds the desired Circuit a lot faster in the long run because it's not wasting time changing inputs at every Node.

-## Screenshot (MainGA)
+## Screenshot (project3_GA_GUI)
-Compile this version using `make` and run using `java MainGa`.
+Compile this version using `make` and run using `java project3_GA_GUI`.
 Here is a screenshot of our GA algorithm GUI.
 Each search implementaion runs in its own thread and may be started and stopped independently.
 Each implemtation is populated with 1000 random circuits (each verified for a solution).
 The GUI updates every 250ms with resreshed stats on the current running proccesses and graphically shows circuits as they are spliced.
 All discovered circuit solutions are stored in a unique file in the `src/solutions` directory.
 The Sum circuit may take some time to find.
 The pool size never exceeds 1000 circuits and is allways filtered for the best circuits according to fitness.

 ### Pre-Run
 ![GA GUI](https://github.tamu.edu/bobtimm/CSCE-315-Project-3/raw/master/docs/images/ga-pre-run.png)